JUANES545/ThreeJS_Journey/11-textures/readme.md

 Its very important minimize the use of images size in the final proyect. recommended use compressor like tinypng.com (smaller images) the images are loaded like textures for the objects
-Be careful with the size
+Be careful with the size.

+mipmap divided by 2 always

 ## Setup
 Download [Node.js](https://nodejs.org/en/download/).